-Lisa is serving her first year on the Board.
-She and her husband Gary have lived in Upper Saddle River for the past 13 years.
-Lisa is the proud mom of four boys, three who attend the Edith A. Bogert Elementary School and the Emil A. Cavallini Middle School.
-Her oldest son is a freshman at Northern Highlands.
+Lisa is serving her fourth year on the Board.
+She and her husband, Gary, have lived in Upper Saddle River for the past 14 years.
+Lisa is the proud mom of four boys, two who attend Emil A. Cavallini Middle School and two who attend Northern Highlands.

-With the birth of her children, Lisa put her career on hold, and for the past 8 years she has been President and Co-President of the JCO of Northern Bergen County, has been an active member of the PTO, and continues to support many community events.
+With the birth of her children, Lisa put her career on hold.
+She has been President and Co-President of the JCO of Northern Bergen County, has been an active member of the PTO, and continues to support many community events.
 In 2017 Lisa was recognized by the Upper Saddle River Educational Foundation and named the recipient of the Award for Excellence.

 Mat grew up in Allendale and is a graduate of Northern Highlands himself.
 Since graduating from Highlands, Mat studied Finance and International Studies at the University of Pennsylvania and now works in management consulting.
 He is an active member of the community, having co-founded the Northern Highlands Alumni Action Committee.

-Emily and her husband have lived in Saddle River for 16 years.
+Emily and her husband have lived in Saddle River for 19 years.
 She was raised on Long Island and earned a Master of Social Work degree from Washington University in St. Louis.
-After 11 years as a pediatric social worker at Mount Sinai Medical Center, she became a full-time parent of her two children Phoebe, at Northern Highlands, and Graham who attends middle school at Eric Smith.
-Three years ago, Emily returned to the work force in customer service for the IT helpdesk of a software company.
+After 11 years as a pediatric social worker at Mount Sinai Medical Center, she became a full-time parent of her two children, Phoebe, currently at Virginia Tech and Graham who attends Northern Highlands.
+Six years ago, Emily returned to the workforce in customer service for the IT helpdesk of a software company.

-Emily’s numerous volunteer activities include serving four years on the Wandell School Education Foundation, two as President; three years as Class mom for the Wandell Home and School Association; four years as Book Fair Coordinator for the HSA and then PAWS of Wandell; four years on the Run for Sue Committee; three years on the Saddle River Fire Auxiliary; and three years on the Saddle River Municipal Environmental Committee.
+Emily’s numerous volunteer activities include serving four years on the Wandell School Education Foundation, two as President; three years as Class mom for the Wandell Home and School Association; four years as Book Fair Coordinator for the HSA /PAWS of Wandell; seven years on the Run for Sue Committee; three years on the Saddle River Fire Auxiliary.
+She has served on the Saddle River Board of Education since 2018.

-Rachel moved to Upper Saddle River in 2011 with her husband, Arthur, and their two children, Jesse, currently a sophomore at Northern Highlands, and Harris, a sixth-grader at Emil A. Cavallini Middle School.
+Rachel moved to Upper Saddle River in 2011 with her husband, Arthur, and their two children, Jesse, currently a senior at Northern Highlands, and Harris, an eighth-grader at Emil A. Cavallini Middle School.

 Rachel grew up in Springfield, NJ and graduated from the University of Wisconsin-Madison with a BA in English.
 After college she worked in the School & Library Marketing Department at Random House, and then went on to hold various other marketing roles before the birth of her children.

-As a full time mom, Rachel has been active in the community since moving here.
-She was the co-chair of the Early Childhood Parent Association at Temple Emanuel of the Pascack Valley for two years and volunteered at the Robert D. Reynolds Elementary School library for 6 years.
+Rachel has been active in the community since moving here.
+She was the co-chair of the Early Childhood Parent Association at Temple Emanuel of the Pascack Valley for two years and volunteered at the Robert D. Reynolds Elementary School library for six years.
 She is a member of the JCO of Northern Bergen County and the USR PTO.
 She is currently a substitute teacher in the Upper Saddle River School District.

-Andrew has been a resident of Allendale with his wife, Kate and his two middle schoolers, William and Emma for the last 7 years.
+Andrew has been a resident of Allendale with his wife, Kate, Highlands sophomore, William, and middle schooler, Emma, for the last nine years.
 He is an eye surgeon, born, raised, and trained in NYC where he continues to practice ophthalmology as an Associate Professor at the NYU College of Medicine, along with a satellite office in Bergen County.
-His involvement in our community includes a 5-year stint on the Allendale K-8 school board along with his participation in scouting.
+His involvement in our community includes a five-year stint on the Allendale K-8 school board along with his participation in scouting.

 Andrew’s leadership experiences have been many in organized medicine including the Board of Trustees of the New York State Ophthalmological Society and American Academy of Ophthalmology.

 Among Gail’s volunteer experiences, she has been a Liaison for the Northern Highlands need-based scholarship fund, We are Family Foundation with Niles Rodgers, Lions Club Volunteer, Hillsdale Food Pantry, CASA, Court Appointed Special Advocates for Children and Bergen County Vocational-Technical WorkFirst NJ One-Stop Single Parents programs.
 While on the Northern Highlands Board, Gail served as Vice President for 9 years, attending workshops, Board of Education professional training, seminars and weekend Delegate Assembly meetings as well as consulting with NJSB administrators on new digital video opportunities.
 Gail is recognized by NJ School Boards Association as a Master Board Member.

 Sheila has been actively involved in all three Upper Saddle River schools over the past 16 years; she has been on the Upper Saddle River PTO, as well as the Upper Saddle River Educational Foundation.
-Two of her children have graduated from Northern Highlands, one is a graduate of the University of Michigan, the other is a current student at Penn State University.
-Her son is a current junior at Northern Highlands.
+Her three children have graduated from Northern Highlands.